coderplex-org/moc-frontend/Rakesh/journal.md

 - Use the flex Shorthand Property
 ### Things which I struggled to learn (But learnt anyway) :
 - Add Flex Superpowers to the Tweet Embed

+## Day-6
+### Was intoduced to:
+- Javascript

+### Things I learnt:
+- Declare JavaScript Variablescompleted

+- Storing Values with the Assignment Operatorcompleted

+- Initializing Variables with the Assignment Operatorcompleted

+- Understanding Uninitialized Variablescompleted

+- Understanding Case Sensitivity in Variablescompleted

+- Add Two Numbers with JavaScriptcompleted

+- Subtract One Number from Another with JavaScriptcompleted

+- Multiply Two Numbers with JavaScriptcompleted

+- Divide One Number by Another with JavaScriptcompleted

+- Increment a Number with JavaScriptcompleted

+- Decrement a Number with JavaScript
+### Things which I struggled to learn:
+- Shopping List
+- Stand in Line
+- Golf Code